We discuss how to recognize an emotional affair – the different suspicions you might have, some signs, red flags, symptoms, etc.

 - Loss of interest in work, family, or once-pleasurable activities, including sex.

-Conventional wisdom tells us that when a man loses interest in sex, there is probably another woman.
-It’s true that a man could very well lose interest in sex due to either an emotional affair or a physical affair.
-But, it could also indicate major depression or even low testosterone levels.
+Conventional wisdom tells us that when a person loses interest in sex, there could be another woman or man.
+It’s true that a person could very well lose interest in sex due to either an emotional affair or a physical affair.
+But, it could also indicate major depression, low libido, hormone imbalance or even low testosterone levels, etc.

-Just as his sudden anger and irritability toward his wife could be a sign of an affair, it could just as easily be that he has developed major depression and refuses to tell anyone.
-Many men keep silent and try to hide their depression and might act as if they are keeping a secret.
+Just as sudden anger and irritability toward a spouse could be a sign of an affair, it could just as easily be that he/she has developed major depression and refuses to tell anyone.
+Many people keep silent and try to hide their depression and might act as if they are keeping a secret.
 They are indeed keeping a secret, just not the one you might suspect.
-Some of the reasons men often hide depression include feelings of failure, a profound sense of shame, or even fear.
+Some of the reasons people often hide depression include feelings of failure, a profound sense of shame, or even fear.

 Let’s talk about signs that you will see that could indicate your spouse is having an emotional affair.
 First, we wanted to discuss friendship between men and women and what is normal and what isn’t.
 Any of the behaviors that are not part of a normal friendship serve as signs that a spouse’s relationship has crossed into the territory of an emotional affair.
 (We have our own views on whether or not married men and women should be friends in the first place, but that isn’t within the scope of this article.)